spinnaker-hackathon/gardening/prizes.md

 # Prizes!

 Prizing scheme for Summit Gardening Days.
-This event has two prize buckets: [team prizes](#team-prize-packages) and [individual prizes](#individual-prize-tiers).You can win both!
+This event has two prize buckets: [team prizes](#team-prize-packages) and [individual prizes](#individual-prize-tiers).
+You can win both!
 Drumroll please...

 ## Team Prize Packages